linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/WSJ-Excerpts From the Lehman Report.md

 The examiner said that Lehman -- anxious to maintain favorable credit ratings -- engaged in an accounting device known within the firm as "[[Financial Markets and Institutions/III.
 Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Class 7- CP, Repo, and the Crisis.md|Repo]] 105" to essentially park about $50 billion of assets away from Lehman's balance sheet.
 The move helped Lehman look like it had less debt on its books.

-"In this way,  unbeknownst to the investing public,  rating agencies,  Government regulators,  and Lehman's Board of Directors,  Lehman reverse engineered the firm's net leverage ratio for public consumption."
+"In this way,  unbeknownst to the investing public,  rating agencies,  Government regulators,  and Lehman's Board of Directors,  Lehman reverse engineered the firm's net [[Leverage Ratio|leverage ratio]] for public consumption."

 -- [From the report](http://lehmanreport.jenner.com/VOLUME%203.pdf),  volume 3,  page 739